Switching to Linux

 - Bash was having issues wrapping lines, so I installed Zsh and that fixed the problem.

-- I fixed a few other annoyances with my startup scripts.
-(See all the rest of my Linux scripts here.)
+- I fixed a few other annoyances with my dotfiles and startup scripts.
+(Here are all the rest of my Linux scripts.)

 Payoff #1: a lovely terminal